tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

   return notion.blocks.children.list(page_id)
 ```

-Next, create a new assistant in OpenAI which can access those functions:
+Next, create a new assistant in OpenAI that can access the functions:

 ```python
 from openai import OpenAI